View Variables¶

 Example¶

-There are three variables: App ID, Environment and Version, so we need to configure three variable query statements on the dashboard.
-In the second and third query statements, use the #{variable name}
+App ID, Environment, and Version require three variable query statements in the dashboard configuration.
+In the second and third query statements, using the previously configured #{variable_name}

-- Variable 1 (App ID): Query the list of applications with the application name
+- Variable 1 (App ID): Query the application list named

 df_web_rum_sdk